For the LGBTQ communities and their allies around the world, June means countless Pride parades, parties and other events commemorating Pride month.

 Diversity and inclusion

-Here at Bing, diversity and inclusion are at the heart of our brand, whether we’re providing a forum for women to discuss issues in the workplace with our Janes of Digital community
+Here at Bing, diversity and inclusion are at the heart of our brand, and we’re marching with our Microsoft allies

 at Pride parades across the globe.